cornelius/given_filesystem/README.md

 end
 ```

-This will create a file system structure like this:
+This will create the following file system structure and return the path to the
+temporary directory, which you can then use in your tests to access the data:

 ```
 /tmp/